 We urge all our students to engage in active learning and research experiences in the many museums, historical societies and government agencies in the Baltimore-Washington metropolitan area.
-History internships may qualify for academic credit for both undergraduates and graduate students.
-We strongly believe that research and internships give students skills important for twenty-first century careers and preparation for graduate and professional schools.
-UMBC encourages students at both the undergraduate and graduate level to engage in research both inside and outside the classroom.
-History majors are frequent recipients of the university’s Undergraduate Research Awards and publish in the UMBC Review, an interdisciplinary undergraduate journal.
+History majors are frequent recipients of the university’s Undergraduate Research Awards and publish in the UMBC Review.
 Graduate students participate in the annual Graduate Student Conference each spring.

 The award winning UMBC History Faculty are recipients of prestigious awards from a variety of research organizations including the National Endowment for the Humanities, the Guggenheim Foundation, the American Council of Learned Socieities, the National Science Foundation, the Woodrow Wilson Foundation, and many others.
 The Department faculty have particular expertise in international history, public history, policy history, the history of memory, and teacher education.